Who can purchase Saskatoon Land residential lots?

 The Transfer Authorization will be issued upon receipt of payment in full, and will be forwarded to the purchaser's solicitor.

 When is the purchaser responsible for payment of property taxes?

 Property taxes will be adjusted in accordance with the possession date.

-Multi-Family & Commercial
+Multi-Unit & Commercial